My Early Recovery Tips

 "I Think this is a great plan for getting through the first week or so.” - Dr. Vera Tarman, author of Food Junkies.

 Sugar detox is no joke.
 The first 7-14 days can be brutal.
-Here are some things I did in EARLY that I want to share with you!
+Here are some things I did in EARLY recovery that I want to share with you!

-In my deepest addiction I gained actual pounds after every binge (and then restricted to try to undo what I had done.)
+In my deepest addiction I gained pounds after every binge (and then restricted to try to undo what I had done.)
 I was insulin resistant, I used steroid creams for my sugar-related skin issues, I had high fasting glucose, elevated CRP, (C-reactive protein indicates inflammation in the body.)
 I had memory issues, depression, anxiety, fatigue, body aches, ringing in my ears from high insulin, etc. I had no confidence in myself because I couldn’t stop eating sugar for even one day.
 I was desperate and hopeless.

 Now I am free.
 By the Grace of God today I am not actively in my addiction.
 I am not craving something that will never satisfy me.
 I am not a slave to sugar and processed food.